dask/dask/docs/source/diagnostics.rst

    coloring is the same as for the ``Profiler`` plot, and that the task represented by each line can be found by hovering over the line.

-From these plots we can see that the initial tasks (calls to ``random`` and ``qr`` for each chunk) are run concurrently, but only use slightly more than 100\% CPU.
-This is because the call to ``numpy.qr`` currently doesn't release the global interpreter lock, so those calls can't truly be done in parallel.
-Next, there's reduction step where all the blocks are combined.
+From these plots we can see that the initial tasks (calls to ``numpy.random.random`` and ``numpy.linalg.qr`` for each chunk) are run concurrently, but only use slightly more than 100\% CPU.
+This is because the call to ``numpy.linalg.qr`` currently doesn't release the global interpreter lock, so those calls can't truly be done in parallel.
+Next, there's a reduction step where all the blocks are combined.
 This requires all the results from the first step to be held in memory, as shown by the increased number of results in the cache, and increase in memory usage.
 Immediately after this task ends, the number of elements in the cache decreases, showing that they were only needed for this step.
-Finally, there's an interleaved set of calls to ``dot`` and ``sum`` on the outputs.
+Finally, there's an interleaved set of calls to ``dot`` and ``sum``.
 Looking at the CPU plot shows that these run both concurrently and in parallel, as the CPU percentage spikes up to around 250\%.

 Custom Callbacks
 ----------------

 Custom diagnostics can be created using the callback mechanism described above.
 To add your own, subclass the ``Callback`` class, and define your own methods.
 Here we create a class that prints the name of every key as it's computed:

 .. code-block:: python